uccser/cs-field-guide/csfieldguide/chapters/content/en/computer-vision/sections/face-recognition.md

 There are some relevant [articles on the cs4fn website](http://www.cs4fn.org/vision/) that also provide some general material on computer vision.

+We also have a Viola-Jones Face Detection interactive available, supporting text will be added at a later date.

+{interactive slug="viola-jones-face-detector" type="whole-page" text="Viola-Jones Face Detection"}

 {comment http://facestuff.wordpress.com/2010/02/15/beady-eyed-tap-face/ Discuss techniques}

 {comment extend to template/pattern matching etc (QR codes?), Character/text recognition?}